Crownpeak/best-practices/product-discovery/fhr-salesforce-commerce-cloud/data-transformation-and-ingestion/README.md

 * **Authentication Errors:** Verify API keys and tokens.
 * **Data Format Errors:** Check the JSON payload for errors.
 * **API Rate Limits:** Monitor API rate limits and implement retry mechanisms.

+For more details on using the [CIDP Items API](https://crownpeak.gitbook.io/product-discovery/product-discovery-developer-guide/item-catalog-management/what-is-the-items-api), see the documentation.

 ## Flat File Ingestion
 Flat file ingestion is a traditional method of transferring data from SFCC to Fredhopper.
 It involves exporting data from SFCC into flat files (e.g., CSV, XML) and then uploading these files to Fredhopper for indexing.